+discovered and an account is found

 with the computer name specified.

-That account is then taken over so that it can be controlled by the local system,

-→ and kerberos keys and such are

-generated for it.

-By providing an AD session, one can build a connection to the domain however they so → choose and then use it to join this computer, so you don't even need to necessarily use user credentials.

-:param ad\session: The ADSession object representing a connection with the domain to⊔ ⇒be joined.

-:param computer\name: The name of the computer to take over in the domain.
-This\ →should be the sAMAccountName of the computer, though if computer has a trailing \$ in its.

-$\hookrightarrow$ sAMAccountName and that is

-omitted, that's ok.
-If not specified, we will attempt to find\ matching the local system's hostname.

-→a computer with a name

-:param computer\password: The password to set for the computer when taking it over. $\Box$ $\rightarrow$ If not specified, a random of taking over the computer will use a "change password

-120 character password will be generated and set.

-:param old\computer\password: The current password of the computer being taken over. ☐ →If specified, the action privileged than a "reset password" operation.
-So.

-$\rightarrow$ " operation, which is less

-⇒specifying this reduces the

-permissions needed by the user specified.

-:param computer\key\file\path: The path of where to write the keytab file for the computer after taking it over.

-This will include keys for both user and server keys.

-→for the computer.

-If not specified, defaults to /etc/krb5.keytab

-:returns: A ManagedADComputer object representing the computer taken over.
+That account is then taken over so that it can be controlled by the local system, $\rightarrow$ and kerberos keys and such are generated for it.
+By providing an AD session, one can build a connection to the domain however they so. $\hookrightarrow$ choose and then use it to join this computer, so you don't even need to necessarily use user credentials. :param ad\session: The ADSession object representing a connection with the domain to\ $\rightarrow$ be joined. :param computer\name: The name of the computer to take over in the domain.
+This\ $\rightarrow$ should be the sAMAccountName of the computer, though if computer has a trailing \$ in its. →sAMAccountName and that is omitted, that's ok.
+If not specified, we will attempt to find $\rightarrow$ a computer with a name matching the local system's hostname. :param computer\password: The password to set for the computer when taking it over. $\rightarrow$ If not specified, a random 120 character password will be generated and set. :param old\computer\password: The current password of the computer being taken over. $\rightarrow$ If specified, the action of taking over the computer will use a "change password $\rightarrow$ " operation, which is less privileged than a "reset password" operation.
+So\ $\rightarrow$ specifying this reduces the permissions needed by the user specified. :param computer\key\file\path: The path of where to write the keytab file for the $\rightarrow$ computer after taking it over.
+This will include keys for both user and server keys\ $\rightarrow$ for the computer.
+If not specified, defaults to /etc/krb5.keytab :returns: A ManagedADComputer object representing the computer taken over.